 4. Pay particular attention to your toenails

 Ever had an ingrown or broken toenail?
 Ouchie!
-Not only are they painful, they are also unsightly.
+Not only are they painful, but they are also unsightly.
 To prevent these ailments, make a point to regularly trim your toenails.
 Just be sure not to make the nail too short, as this can also cause discomfort.